StylWebDev/AliBaBas02/README.md

                       "Data Science"
                       "UI/UX"
                     ]
-2024 Goals: ["Learn Vue, Nuxt, TypeScript and Angular at 100%, also Compelete StylForecast Project!"]
+2024 Goals: ["Learn Nuxt and Angular at 100%, also Compelete StylForecast Project!"]
 certification: [
+  Udemy: [
+           "The Vue 3 Bootcamp - The Complete Developer Guide", "Understanding TypeScript",
+           "Vue 3 composition API with pinia and firebase" ]
   sololearn: [
                "Tech For Everyone"
                "HTML"